jellyfin/jellyfin.org/docs/general/clients/index.md

 ### MrMC for iOS/Apple TV

-A third party app with direct play and HDR support.
+A third-party app with direct play and HDR support.
 Available on iOS and Apple TV.

 **Status:** ⭐ Active, 3rd-Party